-After this provocation, E22 dispatched a pirate loyal to the crown, Captain Riggins, to put down the uprising by any means necessary.
+After this provocation, E22 dispatched Captain Riggins, a pirate loyal to the crown to put down the uprising by any means necessary.

-Riggins did so with ruthless efficiency and for several weeks afterwards, it looked as if the nascent rebellion was at an end.
+Riggins did so with ruthless efficiency, and for several years afterwards, it looked like the nascent rebellion was ended.

 “Yea,” answered Captain Riggins.
 “You’re a filthy savage.”

 Using a blade, he disembowelled Captain Riggins and left him to bleed to death.

 This began a brutal seven-year war between the Empire and its breakaway Western American colonies.
 After tens of thousands of casualties on both sides, a peace treaty was reached that partitioned Western America into two distinct areas: Cascadia and the Western American Empire.